praveek/launch.en/help/extension-reference/web/adobe-audience-manager-extension.md

 ## Configure the Adobe Audience Manager extension

-If the Adobe Audience Manager extension is not yet installed, open your property, then click **[!UICONTROL Extensions > Catalog]**, hover over the Adobe Audience Manager extension, and click **[!UICONTROL Install]**.
+If the Adobe Audience Manager extension is not yet installed, open your property, then select **[!UICONTROL Extensions > Catalog]**, hover over the Adobe Audience Manager extension, and select **[!UICONTROL Install]**.

-To configure the extension, open the [!UICONTROL Extensions] tab, hover over the extension, and then click **[!UICONTROL Configure]**.
+To configure the extension, open the [!UICONTROL Extensions] tab, hover over the extension, and then select **[!UICONTROL Configure]**.

 ### DIL Settings